Brill-Noether reconstruction of index one prime Fano threefolds

 \section{Abstract}

 We show by a uniform argument that every index one prime Fano threefold $X$ of genus $g\geq 6$ can be reconstructed as a Brill--Noether locus inside a Bridgeland moduli space of stable objects in the Kuznetsov component $\Ku(X)$.
-As an application, we prove refined categorical Torelli theorems for $X$ and compute the fiber of the period map for each Fano threefold of genus $g\geq 7$ in terms of a certain gluing object associated with the subcategory $\langle \oh_X \rangle^{\perp}$.
-This unifies results of Mukai, Brambilla-Faenzi, Debarre-Iliev-Manivel, Faenzi-Verra, Iliev-Markushevich-Tikhomirov and Kuznetsov.
+As an application, we verify Mukai's conjecture on the existence of dual embeddings of $X$.
+Moreover, we establish a refined categorical Torelli theorem for $X$ and classify autoequivalences of $\Ku(X)$.
+We also give an alternative disproof of Kuznetsov's Fano threefold conjecture.